vani2605/Kubernetes/README.md

 ## Kubernetes EKS Upgrade
+### Pre-requesites and Best practices
+- one version at a time
+- backup all the manifests deployed in cluster.
+- kubectl version update, current eks version can support 3 prior version of kubectl.
+- compatalibility check for add-ons
+- Refer changelog for changes in latest version

 ### Updating EKS Cluster includes below steps

 - Check current EKS Version and latest available version.